Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 **Approved by**: Jack Tomlon
 **Print screen**: ![Karl Reqiuriement](images/admin-panel.png)

-Grading criteria (8 points): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, adequate use of language, and amount of work put into the implementation.
-Students can receive different grades depending on their involvement.
-It is expected that all members contribute with non-trivial implementation.
-All pull requests should be approved and integrated by the quality assurance person.
-You should follow an adequate workflow (description of the requirement on the issue tracker, submission of the implemented requirement as a pull request, and review of the pull request by another developer).

 ## Tests

     You should implement automated tests that aim to verify the correct behavior of your code.
 Provide the following information: